buildpacks/spec/platform.md

 - The image config's `Label` field has the label `io.buildpacks.stack.id` set to the stack ID.
 - The image config's `Label` field has the label `io.buildpacks.stack.mixins` set to a JSON array containing mixin names for each mixin applied to the image.

+The platform SHOULD ensure that:

+- The image config's `Label` field has the label `io.buildpacks.stack.maintainer` set to the name of the stack maintainer.
+- The image config's `Label` field has the label `io.buildpacks.stack.homepage` set to the homepage of the stack.
+- The image config's `Label` field has the label `io.buildpacks.stack.distro.name` set to the name of the stack's OS distro.
+- The image config's `Label` field has the label `io.buildpacks.stack.distro.version` set to the version of the stack's OS distro.
+- The image config's `Label` field has the label `io.buildpacks.stack.version` set to the release number of the stack.
+- The image config's `Label` field has the label `io.buildpacks.stack.release_date` set to the release date of the stack.
+- The image config's `Label` field has the label `io.buildpacks.stack.description` set to the description of the stack.
+- The image config's `Label` field has the label `io.buildpacks.stack.metadata` set to additional metadata related to the stack.

 To initiate the detection phase, the platform MUST invoke the `/cnb/lifecycle/detector` executable with the user and environment defined in the build image config.
 Invoking this executable with no flags is equivalent to the following invocation including all accepted flags and their default values.